David Hanson (robotics designer)

-David Hanson Jr. is an American roboticist who is the founder and Chief Executive Officer (CEO) of Hanson Robotics, a Hong Kong-based robotics company founded in 2013.
+David Hanson Jr. is an American roboticist who is the founder and chief executive officer (CEO) of Hanson Robotics, a Hong Kong–based robotics company founded in 2013.

 The designer and researcher creates human-looking robots who have realistic facial expressions, including Sophia and other robots designed to mimic human behavior.
 Sophia has received widespread media attention, and was the first robot to be granted citizenship.

 Early life and education

-Hanson was born on December 20, 1969 in Dallas, Texas, United States.
+Hanson was born on December 20, 1969, in Dallas, Texas, United States.
 He studied at Highland Park High School for his senior year to focus on math and science.
-As a teenager, Hanson’s hobbies included drawing and reading science fiction works by writers like Isaac Asimov and Philip K. Dick—the latter of whom he would later replicate in android form.
+As a teenager, Hanson's hobbies included drawing and reading science fiction works by writers like Isaac Asimov and Philip K. Dick—the latter of whom he would later replicate in android form.

 Hanson has a Bachelor of Fine Arts from the Rhode Island School of Design in Film, Animation, Video (FAV) and a Ph.D. from the University of Texas at Dallas in interactive arts and engineering.
 In 1995 as part of an independent-study project on out-of-body experiences, he built a humanoid head in his own likeness, operated by a remote operator.

-Hanson’s dissertation was entitled Development of an Advanced Respirator Fit-Test Headform.